DnD 5e - Fighter Subclass Breakdown

 - : Once you have this, you should plan to begin every fight with Fighting Spirit.
 Come out swinging, and do a lot of damage up front.

-- : Advantage is nice because you get to roll twice and keep the higher.
+Fighting Spirit's guarantee Advantage is an easy way to trigger Rapid Strike, but remember that Fighting Spirit only works three times per day.
+A more reliable tactic is to Shove your opponent prone before attacking them. : Advantage is nice because you get to roll twice and keep the higher.
 Rapid Strike lets you keep both, so if you get lucky and both rolls are high you can hit twice.
-You only get to do this once per turn, but this means that you can get four attacks in a single turn (5 once you hit 20th level, more if you have Haste or use Two-Weapon Fighting).
+You only get to do this once per turn, but this means that you can get four attacks in a single turn (5 once you hit 20th level, more if you have Haste, use Two-Weapon Fighting, activate Action Surge, etc.).

 - : An entire turn.
 An entire turn..
 Drink a potion, use Second Wind.
 Something to get you some hit points and keep you conscious.
 Otherwise, take the Attack action and get revenge!